 Northern Steamship Company vessels carried passengers between Auckland and the main settlements of the peninsula.
 Until the 1940s, and the advent of improved roads, boats were necessary to reduce the isolation of life on the peninsula.

-For centuries Māori had used the Waihou River as a way of reaching Ōhinemuri and Te Aroha.
+For centuries Māori used the Waihou River to reach Ōhinemuri and Te Aroha.
 Europeans were quick to appreciate its importance as a route into the interior.
 Entrepreneur Josiah Clifton Firth cleared the river by 1880 to improve access to his Matamata estate, but eventually went bankrupt.

 Work on clearing the river resumed with the opening of the Ōhinemuri goldfield in 1875.
-By the 1880s small paddle steamers were plying the river between Thames and Paeroa.
+By the 1880s small paddle steamers were plying the river as far as Paeroa.
 Silting caused by mine tailings was a constant problem, but passenger traffic continued until the 1920s, and barge traffic until the mid-1950s.

 On the Hauraki Plains only travel by water was possible until well into the 20th century.
 The drainage scheme included the building of many wharves.
 A passenger steamship service operated on the Piako River from 1910 to 1932, and a freight service until 1948.

 The telegraph line between Auckland and Wellington, opened in 1872, went across hill country between Whangamatā and Hikutaiā because a line through the Ōhinemuri gorge was unacceptable to Ngāti Tamaterā and its chief Te Hira Te Tuiri.
 In 2010 Wires Road and the Old Wires Track at Maratoto, north-east of Paeroa, were reminders of its route.